-Unlike the above mentioned anti-slipping methods, non-skid flooring coating is a great options, if you do not want to re-sand and re-finish the wood’s surface every time the tape is removed.
+Unlike the above-mentioned anti-slipping methods, non-skid flooring coating is a great option, if you do not want to re-sand and re-finish the wood’s surface every time the tape is removed.
 This method also won’t take away from the appearance and genuine beauty of your floor.
-These coating are not going to dull the wood.
-Most of the professionals prefer this method over the non-skid clear tape, since there won’t be adhesive leftover that need to be removed later on.
+These coatings are not going to dull the wood.
+Most professionals prefer this method over the non-skid clear tape since there won’t be adhesive leftover that needs to be removed later on.

 Discover the truth behind the buzz about wood flooring in interior design.
 Explore the genuine reasons why wood flooring garners adoration from design experts and enthusiasts alike.

 Do you consider an underfloor heating system installation project?
 Here is all you need to know about this cost-effective heating solution.